-This EU-funded project focuses on the use of new bio-based products to create innovative connections between different sectors, such as the food, pharmaceutical, cosmetic and feed sectors, and thus setting new regulatory basis for the results obtained for the circular economy.
+This EU-funded project focuses on the use of new bio-based products to create innovative connections between different sectors, such as the food, feed, pharma, cosmetic, nutraceutical, and packaging industries, and thus setting new regulatory basis for the results obtained for the circular economy.

-In June 2019, it was launched by an international consortium of seventeen partners, including key stakeholders and leading research groups.
-This new European project aims to make an important contribution to the challenges posed at the scientific, economic and social level by the circular economy.
-Focusing on the conversion of waste and by-products from the agro-food industry and paper mills into new bio-based ingredients to be used by industrial sectors, increasing sustainability while contributing to a healthier society
+In June 2019, the INGREEN project was launched by an international consortium of seventeen partners, including key stakeholders and leading research groups.
+This new European BBI JU project aims to make an important contribution to the challenges posed at the scientific, economic and social level by the circular economy.
+It focusses on the conversion of side streams and by-products from the agro-food industry and paper mills into new bio-based ingredients to be used by industrial sectors, increasing sustainability while contributing to a healthier society

 The challenges of the bioeconomy

-The bioeconomy is an economic and cultural model that aims to convert the biological and renewable resources produced by industries into new raw materials.
+The bioeconomy is an economic and cultural model that aims to convert the biological and renewable resources produced by societies and industries into new raw materials.
 This is achieved by employing innovative and efficient industrial biotechnologies.
 The challenge that INGREEN will focus on is to generate new bio-based value chains between very distant sectors: from the food, feed and cosmetics sectors to the pharmaceutical, nutraceutical and packaging sectors.
 Another objective is to increase society’s knowledge and awareness of the benefits and opportunities of the circular economy.

-According to the scientific coordinator, Professor Rosalba Lanciotti from the Department of Agro-Food Sciences and Technologies of the University of Bologna, “INGREEN will generate five new value chains and multiple interconnections between different industrial sectors and innovative and functional bio-based products, responding in safety and quality to the most stringent European regulations.
-The definition of new standards and requirements for the new categories of ingredients and products will also be a result of INGREEN, which will be fundamental for the creation of a new regulatory basis for bio-based products “.
+According to the scientific coordinator, Professor Rosalba Lanciotti from the Department of Agricultural and Food Sciences of the Alma Mater Studiorum – University of Bologna, “INGREEN will generate five new value chains and multiple interconnections between different industrial sectors.
+It will also produce innovative and functional bio-based products that adhere to the most stringent European safety and quality regulations.
+The definition of new standards and requirements for the new categories of ingredients and products will also be a result of INGREEN, which will be fundamental for the creation of a new regulatory basis for bio-based products.”

 New ingredients and new products

-INGREEN, in fact, aims to enhance whey, wheat and rye bran, and paper milling wastewater, transforming them into bio-based ingredients, through sustainable and industrially validated biotechnological processes.
-These ingredients can thus be reused, in an industrial environment, for the production of new high-quality food, feed, nutraceutical, cosmetic or pharmaceutical prototypes, These may be more sustainable and more effective than the reference products on the market today.
+INGREEN aims, more specifically, to valorise whey, wheat and rye bran, and paper milling wastewater by transforming them into bio-based ingredients, through sustainable and industrially validated biotechnological processes.
+These ingredients can thus be reused in an industrial environment for the production of new high-quality food, feed, nutraceutical, cosmetic or pharmaceutical prototypes.
+These may be more sustainable and more effective than the reference products on the market today.

-The project also aims to produce, from paper milling wastewaters with very high environmental impact, a completely biodegradable film based on polyhydroxyalkanoates (PHA) to be used in innovative and environmentally friendly containers, suitable for packaging food, nutraceutical or pharmaceutical products.
+The project also aims to produce a completely biodegradable film based on polyhydroxyalkanoates (PHA) from paper milling wastewaters that have a very high environmental impact.
+This biodegradable film is to be used in innovative and environmentally friendly containers suitable for packaging food, nutraceutical or pharmaceutical products.

 The Project consortium

 INGREEN has been financed under the Bio-based Industries Joint Undertaking (BBI JU) with over 6.3 million euros in funding over three and a half years.
-This is part of the Horizon 2020 program, thanks to the partnership between the European Union and the Bio-based Industries Consortium.
+This is part of the Horizon 2020 program and is a partnership between the European Union and the Bio-based Industries Consortium.